Toni Braxton: Legacy

 Toni Braxton became an R&B superstar after the release of her first album.
 LA Reid stated during an interview with VH1: "We called her the first lady of LaFace.
 She was our Diva.
 Clive had Whitney, Tommy had Mariah and we had Toni."
 BBC called the album "spiritedly, mature soul at its best – and just urban enough to make it the bedroom album for the hip hop generation."
-Over the span of her career Braxton has sold over 70 million records, including 40 million albums, worldwide.
 Her hit "Un-Break My Heart", the Diane Warren-penned ballad, spent 11-weeks at number 1.
 Bob McCann, author of Encyclopedia of African American Actresses in Film and Television (2010), considered it "simply one of the most haunting R&B records ever made."
 Reviewer Mark Edward Nero named it one of the best R&B break-up songs and considered it Braxton's "finest moment".
 He further commented, "damn, this song is so sad it can make people cry for hours at a time."
-Braxton is a recipient of seven Grammy Awards, seven American Music Awards, and nine Billboard Music Awards.
 She has been cited as an influence by various artists, such as Beyoncé, sister Tamar Braxton, Billie Godfrey, Kelly Clarkson, Leela James, Keyshia Cole, Teyana Taylor, Kehlani, Sevyn Streeter, Ari Lennox and Anja Nissen.